SchulzLab/TEPIC/README.md

 	bash runTestCases.sh

-to compute the trial cases.
+to compute multiple trial cases.

 ## Citation
 If you are using TEPIC please cite: